 Driving a Nissan Skyline, assembled by Gibson Motor Sport, during the 1988 season Skaife competed in the selected events, but failed to finish both Sandown 500 and Bathurst 1000.
 In the following year, he was already well-experienced racer and drove Nissan Gibson team’s third car in four races of Australian Touring Cars Championship.
 He assured his first Sandown victory that year and scored a podium finish in A class at Bathurst.

-Mark Skaife won Australian Drivers' Championship Title three time in-a-row
+Australian Drivers' Championship winner three times in-a-row

 From 1991 to 1993 Skaife won three consecutive Australian Drivers’ championship titles and earned three CAMS Gold Stars, driving Spa FB003 Holden and Lola T91/50 Holden.
 But, more importantly, in 1990 he was appointed as a full-time driver for Nissan in the Australian Touring Cars Championship, where he modestly finished 14th.